 220. Seminar in Sociology.
-(3) § F, W, Sp.
-Prerequisite: Consent of instructor.
+(2-4) § F. W. Sp.
+Prerequisite: Consent of instructor, Required for graduate students in Sociology.
+Seminar 2 hours.
+Lab 0-6 hours.
 Staff

 Doctoral student seminar to discuss methods and problems in current research.
 Course may be repeated for credit.